Skip to main content

 Why it reads like that

 • provider: mock first — it renders real, decodable PNGs offline, deterministically, with zero keys: the pipeline is testable in CI as-is.
-Production is a one-line flip to gemini (GEMINI_API_KEY) or openai (OPENAI_API_KEY); the keys are engine-configured, never workflow args.
+Production is a one-line flip to local (the sovereign path — your LocalAI/Ollama/sd.cpp server, NIKA_IMAGE_LOCAL_URL), gemini (GEMINI_API_KEY), openai (OPENAI_API_KEY) or xai (XAI_API_KEY); keys and the local URL are engine-configured, never workflow args.

 • permits.fs.write is the contract./assets/og/** is the ONLY place assets may land; a templated output_dir that escapes it fails NIKA-SEC-004 before any byte is written. nika check --infer-permits writes this block for you.